Ten Years (2015 film): Political response

 On the other hand, the Chinese Communist Party-controlled Global Times called the film absurd and ridiculous, and accused the filmmakers of trying to spread anxiety.
 It referred to the film's political message as a "virus of the mind" and claimed its box office earnings were minimal.

 Due to the fact that the film was nominated for best picture in the 35th Hong Kong Film Awards, the state-owned China Central Television announced that it would not live telecast the ceremony, as it had done every year since 1991.
 The online video website Tencent has said that it will also not cover the event.
 China's leading film review websites Douban and Mtime.com do not allow users to create a page for the film.
 Derek Yee, chairman of Hong Kong Film Awards, who presented the award to the directors, said that it had been hard to find anyone else to present the award, due to fears of being blacklisted for mainland opportunities.

-Major mainland news websites, including Sina and Tencent, covered the awards ceremony, held 3 April 2016, but neglected to mention the winner of best picture, considered one of Asia's top film awards.
+Major mainland news websites, including Sina and Tencent, covered the awards ceremony, held 3 April 2016, but did not mention the winner of best picture, considered one of Asia's top film awards.
 In mainland Chinese cities where TVB, the main Hong Kong television channel, is aired, users on social media reported that the programme was blacked out and replaced with a cooking programme.

 During the week of 11 April 2016, Apple was ordered by the Chinese State Administration of Press, Publication, Radio, Film and Television to shut down its iTunes Movie and iBooks stores, which had been approved approximately six months earlier.
 This appears to be in response to the availability of Ten Years in the iTunes Movie store.
 News of the store closures broke shortly before the movie became available on iTunes in Hong Kong.